vivienfan/Maps/README.md

   !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/menu)

-5. In your profile, you can create a new list while you provide the title and description and you can select whether you want to publicly show it or not.
-If it is private then no one can see it other than the contributor.
+5. In your profile, you can create a new list.
+You can provide the title and description and you can select whether you want to publicly show the list or make it private where only the user and its contributors can see it.

   !["try"](https://github.com/vivienfan/Miterm_Map/blob/master/docs/creatinganewlist.png)